-- It is the most commonly seen autoimmune blistering disease.
+- BP is the most common autoimmune blistering disease.

 - Itch, or pruritus, which is frequently a feature.
 This may occur weeks or months before the appearance of any visible skin lesion.